WE’RE AT WAR…. That’s what headlines all across the United States boldly proclaimed on the morning of January 17, 1991.

 When I look back at photographs taken on our wedding day, I can’t help but notice my husband and I were wearing those same naive smiles.

 Like most couples, we had no idea that as we walked arm-in-arm down the aisle and out of the church at the close of the ceremony, we were marching into battle.
-We were oblivious to the fact that there was a war raging on the horizon and that, even as we smiled for the camera, our marriage was under attack.
+We were oblivious to the fact that there was a war raging on the horizon and that, even as we smiled for the camera, we were already under attack.
+And we’d need a good battle plan if our marriage were going to survive.

 Unfortunately, when the attack is particularly sudden or stealth, it is sometimes difficult to even identify the enemy.